elasticio/xml-component/README.md

 # XML Component

 ## Description
-Component to convert between XML and JSON data.
+elastic.io iPaaS component to convert between XML and JSON data.

 ### Purpose
 Allows users to convert XML attachments and strings to and from JSON